ymbdsummit2025/ymbdsummit2025.github.io/venue/index.md

 <h3>Key Facilities:</h3>

+- TSC Conference Room: A 300+ capacity main hall for keynote sessions.
-- Auditorium: A 250+ capacity main hall for keynote sessions.
+- Auditorium: A 250+ capacity secondary hall for other sessions.
 - Seminar Halls: 5 well-equipped halls (50+ capacity each) for workshops.
 - Classrooms: 10+ air-conditioned rooms for breakout sessions.
 - Accommodation: On-campus dormitories for 500+ participants (gender-segregated).